-The major change that could impair the ability of the Anatomical Board of the State of Texas to perform its designated functions would be the introduction of commercial willed body programs into the State of Texas.
-Currently, there is a request from one of these commercial entities (Science Care) to open a willed body donation and processing facility within the state under the regulatory jurisdiction of the SAB.
-As the SAB currently has no funding, no investigative, and no enforcement division, and all board members serve voluntary two-year terms, along with their primary job responsibilities at various medical, dental, osteopathic, or chiropractic schools within the state, it would be virtually impossible for the members of the SAB to oversee the activities of a commercial entity.
-The SAB is simply unable to inspect this diverse number of facilities and cannot assure the citizens of this state that all the entities these bodies are being sold to are approved to receive willed body donations.
+The major change that could impair the ability of the Anatomical Board of the State of Texas to perform its designated functions would be the introduction of commercial willed body programs operating as "Non-transplant Tissue Banks" into the State of Texas.
+Currently, there is a request from one of these entities (Science Care) to open a willed body donation and processing facility within the state under the regulatory jurisdiction of the SAB.
+As the SAB currently has no funding, no investigative, and no enforcement division, and all board members serve voluntary two-year terms, along with their primary job responsibilities at various medical, dental, osteopathic, or chiropractic schools within the state, it would be virtually impossible for the members of the SAB to oversee the activities of any commercial entity.
+The SAB is simply unable to inspect this diverse number of facilities and cannot assure the citizens of this state that all the entities these bodies are being sold to have been inspected, are appropriate facilities, and have been approved to receive willed body donations.

 Additionally, the SAB is not equipped to regulate the business transactions of such companies to ensure that they are not charging more that their direct expenses in receiving and processing the donor bodies as is currently allowed by Chapter 691 and 692A of the Texas Health and Safety Code.
-There is currently a request before the State of Texas Attorney General's office to provide an official opinion on the legality of commercial willed body companies to solicit and receive willed body donations, then sell them for a profit throughout the United States and into 50 different foreign countries.
-However, if the Texas Attorney General issues an opinion stating that companies such as Science Care are allowed to operate this type of business within the State of Texas, they would need to be under the jurisdiction of the SAB.
-If this does happen, the SAB would need legislative funding and hiring authority to employ individuals to inspect and approve these facilities, as well as funding enforcement activities.
+There was a request sent to the State of Texas Attorney General's office to provide an official opinion on the legality of commercial willed body companies to solicit and receive willed body donations, then sell them for a profit throughout the United States and into 50 different foreign countries.
+The Texas Attorney General issued an opinion (December 2019) stating that companies such as Science Care would be allowed to operate this type of business within the State of Texas, so long as they operated under the jurisdiction and oversight of the SAB.
+To properly provide the jurisdictional oversight required the SAB needs legislative funding and hiring authority to employ individuals to inspect and approve these facilities, as well as funding its enforcement activities.